 Our global business is vehicle manufacturing, Volvo Cars, and to provide transport through Care by Volvo and M. These categories are deemed eligible and thus included in the Taxonomy reporting.
-We have excluded secondhand sales of vehicles, accessory business, and licences.
+We

 The manufacturing category refers to "Manufacture of low carbon technologies for transport".